You need to activate javascript for this site.

 Preparation for development problems: resolution and alternatives;

-Development of skills for research activities and professional environment;
+Development of skills for research activities and professional environments;

-Autonomy in problem-solving and finding different solutions to the same problem;
+Autonomy in problem-solving and in discovering varied solutions for the same problem;

-Awareness of the importance of author's work and creativity in the field of design.
+Awareness of the importance of authorship and creativity in the field of design.

 Main Bibliography Bestley, R. Noble, I. Visual Research, London, Fairchild Books, 2016